 The Company's Skill Development Program was set up in 2012 in collaboration with Carborundum Universal Limited.
-The major focus was to provide high quality vocational and technical training to less privileged youth from weaker sections of the society by uplifting their lives and equipping them with employable skill sets.
-This training programme is designed based on the coaching methodology defined by Government of India,
+The major focus was to provide high guality vocational and technical training to less privileged youth from weaker sections of the society by uplifting their lives and equipping them with employable skill sets.
+This training programme is designed based on the coaching methodology defined by Government of India, industry ready work force benefitting the less privileged sections of the society.

 Ministry of Skill Development and Entrepreneurship.
-This builds up a skill bank of technically competent and industry ready work force benefitting the less privileged sections of the society.
+This builds up a skill bank of technically competent and